 In the present section the basic installation of ccx according to Section 1.2 will be completed; i.e. the installation of ccx for multi-threading (MT) together with the additional external solvers SPOOLES (single- and multi-threading) and ARPACK (single threading).
 The installation first requires some minor modifications of files and finally to build and install ccx.
-The location of the external solver libraries is already set relative to the build-directory "src" of ccx with path (cf. Fig. 1): "calculix\install\path"/CalculiX/ ccx\2.8/src.
-Furthermore, the binary "ccx\2.8" of ccx will be copied to the default search path: /User/ local/bin for executables.
-Accordingly, no explicit path setting is required for the installlation of ccx.
+The location of the libraries of external solver is already set relative to the builddirectory: "src" of ccx with path (cf. Fig. 1): "calculix\install\path"/CalculiX/ ccx\2.9/src.
+Furthermore, the binary of ccx will be copied to the default search path: /User/ local/bin for executables.
+Accordingly, no explicit path setting is required for the installation of ccx.